Ahmed-DotNetDev/Simple-HR-Application/README.md

 # Simple-HR-Application
-Simple application management using MVC you can create and delete and update data
+  Simple application management using MVC
+  You can create and display data

+<h2>Technologies</h2>
+  HTML , CSS , Bootstrap , C# , MVC , Razor syntax

+<h2>Features</h2>
+  You can add a form that a data about employees and you can display them in a table

+<h2>Setup</h2>
+  You can download this project and run it via visual studio or VS code and it will display a home page and you can add and display it

+<h2>Project photos</h2>

 <h3>Home page</h3>

 ![HOMEPAGE](https://user-images.githubusercontent.com/118932313/208301457-69a3dd67-17a5-44c8-a30d-a2b41c192759.PNG)